An Analysis of Ring Out, Wild Bells (1850) by Alfred, Lord Tennyson

 Technical Analysis of Ring Out, Wild Bells

-- eight stanzas, each stanza of four lines and eight syllables.
+- eight stanzas, each stanza of four lines.

 - Rhyming scheme - each stanza rhymes the first with the fourth line and the second with the third line.